What is EU Regulation 261/2004?

 EU Reg 261 requires airlines to compensate passengers when flight delays or cancellations result in passengers reaching their final destination more than three hours later than originally scheduled.

-The UK Government wrote EU Regulation 261 into UK law at the end of the Brexit transition period in December 2020.
 The name of the new law is Regulation (EC) No 261/2004 (as amended by The Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019).”
+It can sometimes be referred to as “UK261.”

-Flights Covered By EU Reg 261/2004
+Flights Covered By EUReg 261/2004

 Departing From | Arriving To | Can I Claim? |